huynhtamhao/coding-guide/docs/guide/fe-chartjs.md

 **Data**:

--lables: [ ] label name for each index.
+-labels: [ ] label name for each index.

 -datasets: [ {  } ] data and configuration for point data.